The Wash: Geography

-Each of the three shipping lanes has maritime pilot stations to guide and navigate incoming and outgoing cargo ships.
+Each of the three shipping lanes has maritime pilot stations to guide and navigate ships carrying cargo.
 Large boats can now only access the River Welland as far as Fosdyke Bridge since the replacement of the old swing bridge which carries the A17 road over the river with a fixed bridge in 1990 following the decline of Spalding as a port during the first part of the 20th century leaving only very small craft being able to use this route.

 A re-survey of the coastline of the Wash carried out by the Ordnance Survey in 2011 revealed that an estimated additional 3000 acres on its coastline had been created by accretion since previous surveys between 1960 and 1980.

 Water temperature

 The Wash looking WSW from over Hunstanton.
 The Great Ouse and Nene are visible running south.

 The Wash varies enormously in water temperature throughout the year.
 Winter temperatures are brought near freezing by the cold North Sea flows.
 Summer water temperatures can reach 20–23 C after prolonged high ambient air temperature and sun.
-This effect, which typically happens in the shallow areas around beaches and often only in pockets of water, is exaggerated by the large sheltered tidal reach.
+This effect, which typically happens in the shallow areas around beaches and often only in pockets of water, is exaggerated by the extensive sheltered tidal reach.

 Wildlife

-The Wash is made up of extensive salt marshes, major inter-tidal banks of sand and mud, shallow waters and deep channels.
+The Wash is made up of extensive salt marshes, major inter-tidal banks of sand and mud, shallow waters, and deep channels.
 As understanding of the importance of the natural marshes has increased in the 21st century, the seawall at Freiston has been breached in three places to increase the salt-marsh area and provide extra habitat for birds, particularly waders, and as a natural flood-prevention measure.
-The extensive creeks in the salt marsh and the vegetation that grows there help to dissipate wave energy, so enhancing the protection afforded to land behind the salt marsh.
-This is an example of the recent exploration of the possibilities of sustainable coastal management by adopting soft engineering techniques, rather than with dykes and drainage.
-The same scheme includes new brackish lagoon habitat.
+The extensive creeks in the salt marsh and the vegetation that grows there help dissipate wave energy, thereby enhancing the protection afforded to the land behind the salt marsh.
+This is an example of recent exploration into the possibilities of sustainable coastal management through soft engineering techniques, rather than through dykes and drainage.
+The same scheme includes a new brackish lagoon habitat.